-We encourage pupils to manage their own asthma inhalers from a very young age.
-Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events.

-An Emergency Asthma Inhaler Kit is available in the Medical Room waiting area - This is for the use of pupils with asthma who parents have given written consent for emergency administration.
-A list of those pupils is contained within the kit.
-Portable kits for off site activities are also available from the School Nurse.

-If pupils are to self-medicate in school on a regular basis, then a self medicator's risk assessment form will be carried out.

-For pupils that are on Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
-Refer to Supporting Pupils with Medical Conditions Policy.

-Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask the GP to prescribe an antibiotic which can be given outside of school hours, where possible.
-If however this is not possible then please refer to Storage of Medicine paragraph.

-This school keeps an accurate record of each occasion an individual pupil is given or supervised taking medication.
-Details of the supervising staff member, pupil, dose, date and time are recorded.
+- 9.4 We encourage pupils to manage their own asthma inhalers from a very young age.
+Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 9.5 If pupils are to self-medicate in school on a regular basis, then a self medicator's risk assessment form will be carried out. - 9.6 For pupils that are on Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
+Refer to Supporting Pupils with Medical Conditions Policy. - 9.7 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask the GP to prescribe an antibiotic which can be given outside of school hours, where possible.
+If however this is not possible then please refer to Storage of Medicine paragraph. - 9.8 This school keeps an accurate record of each occasion an individual pupil is given or supervised taking medication.
+Details of the supervising staff member, pupil, dose, date and time are recorded on Medical Tracker.
 If a pupil refuses to have medication administered, this is also recorded and parents are informed as soon as possible.
-Parents/carers are notified when the pupil has been administered medicine.

-All school staff who volunteer or who are contracted to administer medication are provided with training.
+Parents/carers are notified when the pupil has been administered medicine on the same day or as soon as is reasonably practical. - 9.9 All school staff who volunteer or who are contracted to administer medication are provided with training.
 The school keeps a register of staff who have had the relevant training.
-This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training.

-For members of staff only not the pupils, Aspirin tablets will be held at the school in line with the 10th Revised Edition of the First Aid Manual, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
+This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 9.10 For members of staff only not the pupils, Aspirin tablets will be held at the school in line with the 10th Revised Edition of the First Aid Manual, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
 This will be kept in a locked cupboard in the Medical room.

-Storage of Medication
+10 Storage of Medication

-Medicines are always securely stored in accordance with individual product instructions, paying particular note to temperature.
+- 10.1 Medicines are always securely stored in accordance with individual product instructions, paying particular note to temperature.
 Some medication for pupils at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate.
-We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely.

-All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration.

-If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container and only named staff will have access.
+Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 10.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 10.3 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 10.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container and only named staff will have access.
 Controlled drugs must be counted in and witnessed if they are not administered by a qualified nurse or practitioner.
 The medication form must be signed by two people with at least one being the First Aid Coordinator.
 The records must indicate the amount of remaining medication and logged in a controlled drug recording book.